Met4FoF/agentMET4FOF/CONTRIBUTING.md

 ### Coding style

-As long as the readability of mathematical formulations is not impaired, our code shoulds follow [PEP8](https://www.python.org/dev/peps/pep-0008/).
+As long as the readability of mathematical formulations is not impaired, our code should follow [PEP8](https://www.python.org/dev/peps/pep-0008/).
 We know we can improve on this requirement for the existing code base as well, but all code added should already conform to PEP8.
 For automating this uniform formatting task we use the Python package